rolandmueller/bigdata/docker.md

 * Deployment of the work to the cloud
 * Create a solution that consists of multiple services.
 For example, a web server (like Flask) that stores data in a database (like PostgreSQL or Redis).

-## Create VS Code and a folder
+##  VS Code: Extension, creating a project and a folder

 * Open VS Code

-* In VS Code: Go to extensions tab, search for Docker and install the Docker extension
+* In VS Code: Go to the extensions tab, search for Docker (from Microsoft) and install the Docker extension
 * Create a new project with a new folder called `docker`
-* Open in VS Code a Terminal (command line)
+* Open in VS Code a Terminal (command line) (menu Terminal | New Terminal)

 ## Install and Login